kylebrackman/RentAll/README.md

 RentAll is written using a React front end and a Ruby on Rails back end.

 ## Future Additions
-Future additions of RentAll will include multiple photo uploads for each item, as well as password reset options.
+Future additions of RentAll will include multiple photo uploads for each item, as well as password requirements and reset options.